ARC, Books

 “The moor now looked so enticing that I longed to be off, across it, leaving all houses behind.
 The air was softer, warmer, more milky than ever, and all the blended, tweed colours of the hills seemed to be floating on the haze.”
 (Loc.
 3106)

 Seriously, I like the moors already, but that description just made me ache to be wandering across them.
-And my mind immediately turned to never having the chance to hike Hadrian’s Wall when I was there and so hopefully I can get back and hike it (after a lot of prep work obviously sheesh.)
+And my mind immediately turned to never having the chance to hike Hadrian’s Wall (Wikipedia link) when I was there and so hopefully I can get back and hike it (after a lot of prep work obviously sheesh.)

 What I found particularly interesting about this selection was how the older man who seemed to hit on the narrator was portrayed as much more lecherous, than in In Youth is Pleasure,